Loading...

 Now, the idea that the speaker is usually expressive of the poet's point of view is a big misconception in English.

-And while we can't escape the fact that a poet's life will influence their views in the world, often they're using the speaker as a conduit to explore themes rather than being specific copies of their own experience.
+And while we can't escape the fact that a poet's life will influence their views on the world, often they're using the speaker as a conduit to explore themes rather than being specific copies of their own experience.

-We should avoid seeing a group of people as homogenous because that limits our understanding and our appreciation of nuance.
+So the correct answer is A, we should avoid seeing a group of people as homogenous because that limits our understanding and our appreciation of nuance.

 So very well done if you got that right.